mrdonnee/Resources/readme.md

 Ideas and potential projects:

 1. Does our minion project are representable?
+[Sure, we can include our minion project! =)]
 2.
 3.